kvarak/dnd/docs/_Classes/fighter.md

     Your martial training comes from being a guard of some kind.
 You might not have had so much practical combat experience, relying more on your attentive skills.
 You could for example have been a city guard, someone's personal bodyguard or a member of the royal guard.

     **Bonus proficiencies**:
-    You have proficiency with two of Insight, Investigation and Perception.
+    Add *Investigation* to your class skills and gain 1 skill point to spend on this *Perception*.

     **Bonus maneuver**:
     At 2nd level you learn the Studious Eye maneuver.

 - ### Instructor
     For some reason you have been trained by a single instructor.
-You might be from a wealthy family that could afford a private tutor, or you might have an experienced family member who trained you in between your hard work at the farm.
+You might be from a wealthy family that could afford a private tutor or you might have an experienced family member who trained you in between your hard work at the farm.

     **Bonus proficiencies**:
-    If you are noble or from a wealthy background, you have proficiency with two theoretical skills of your choice.
-Otherwise you have proficiency with Athletics, and an appropriate tool proficiency for your work background.
+    If you are noble or from a wealthy background you know how to read/write and you add all *Knowledge* skills to your class skills.
+Otherwise add *Agriculture* and all *Craft* skills to your class skills and gain 1 skill point to spend on one of them.

     **Bonus maneuver**:
     At 2nd level you learn the Combat Focus maneuver.